dtaylor73/hotel/lib/design-activity.md

 Question 9:
 Answer: Implementation B is more loosely coupled.
 Implementation A's Order class knows too much about the ShoppingCart and CartEntry classes.
 It has to dig through class objects to get the data it needs.
 If the "unit_price" and "entry" names change in CartEntry, it will break the code in Order.

+Hotel Re-design

+The Hotel_System class takes on entirely too much responsibility.
+I need to delegate more responsibility to the Reservation class.
+Instead of having Hotel_System so much logic, I will put the majority of it in
+Reservation.

+First, I plan to remove the Rooms class and make all references to room just be an integer.
+This will make it easier to access just room numbers, instead of digging through a room object.

+I plan to let Reservation do the logic to make a reservation, make a list of reserved rooms for a given date range and also specifically find the room numbers for a given reservation.

+I plan to let Hotel_System asks Reservation for WHAT it needs, not HOW it does it.
+So in each of my methods in Hotel_Sytem, the majority of them will call a Reservation method on an instance of Reservation.
+This way, the classes aren't so tightly coupled.

+I'll also let the Date_Range class calculate the cost of stay, and raise an argument error if a given start date comes after a given end date.